algolia/instantsearch-ios/docgen/src/getting-started-part2.md

 In this part, you've learned:

-- How to add the `RefinementList` widget
+- How to add the `RefinementList` widget.
-- How to configure the widget
+- How to configure the widget.
 - How to specify the look and feel of your refinement cells.

 ## Go further

 Your application now displays your data, lets your users enter a query, displays search results as-they-type and lets users filter by refinements: you just built a full instant-search interface!
 Congratulations 🎉

-This is only an introduction to what you can do with InstantSearch iOS: have a look at our [examples][examples] to see more complex examples of applications built with InstantSearch.
+This is only an introduction to what you can do with InstantSearch iOS:
+- Have a look at our [examples][examples] to see more complex examples of applications built with InstantSearch.
-You can also head to our [Widgets page][widgets] to see the other components that you could use.
+- You can also head to our [Widgets page][widgets] to see the other components that you could use.

 [algolia_sign_up]: https://www.algolia.com/users/sign_up
 [widgets]: widgets.html